Avenatti greets prospective jurors for extortion trial

 As they entered, jurors seemed largely unaware of Avenatti as his lawyers and others stood around him.
 But U.S. District Judge Paul G. Gardephe told the potential jurors that they were being considered to decide a criminal case involving charges of extortion and honest services wire fraud against Avenatti.

-The judge later asked Avenatti, 48, to stand and turn around so the pool of possible jurors could see him.
+The judge later asked Avenatti, 48, to stand and turn around so the possible jurors could see him.

 The questionnaire asked jurors if they have heard anything regarding Avenatti and the charges against him.
 It also asked if they could put whatever they’ve heard aside and decide the case fairly.

-Avenatti gained a measure of national fame in the last two years as he represented porn star Stormy Daniels in lawsuits against President Donald Trump.
-He appeared frequently as a guest on cable television programs.
+One potential juror, acknowledging being influenced by “Mr. Trump,” called Avenatti “opportunistic.”

+And some prospective jurors disliked Nike, with one citing “a bias against Nike for the behemoth organization they are and the manner in which they cater to the elite athletes.”

-The trial is set to begin in earnest on Tuesday with formal live questioning of potential jurors.
+The trial is set to begin in earnest on Tuesday with formal live questioning of potential jurors who are not disqualified as a result of their answers on the questionnaire.
+Opening statements, projected to last less than an hour, might begin Tuesday afternoon.

 The judge also made a series of rulings to define how the trial expected to last about 2 1/2 weeks will proceed.